-This part applies to workers injured on or after 21 October 2019.
+Part 10 applies to workers injured on or after 21 October 2019.
+Part 10 does not apply to exempt workers.

-10.1Pre-injury average weekly earnings of apprentices, trainees and young people
+10.1 Pre-injury average weekly earnings of apprentices, trainees and young people

 Clause 5(4) of Schedule 3 to the 1987 Act states that the Guidelines may make provision for the matters to be taken into account to determine the weekly earnings a worker is likely to have been entitled to in a week had the injury not occurred and they had continued in the employment.